 The Vittorio Emanuele II Monument

 The top of the monument has a terrace for a 360° panorama of the city.
-Said to offer the best views of Rome, it is not surprising The Vittorio Emanuele II Monument is a favourite photo spot for visitors to Rome.
+Said to offer the best views of Rome, it is not surprising The Vittorio Emanuele II Monument is a favorite photo spot for visitors to Rome.
 The monument is also the site of Italy’s Tomb of the Unknown Soldier.

 The Panoramic Lifts Opening Hours